Code-Institute-Submissions/ms1-face-fodder/README.md

 ## Design

 ### Website Navigation and Layout
-The website navigation will be layed out as depicted below:
+The website navigation will be laid out as depicted below:

 ![alt text](https://github.com/caseybanks/ms1-face-fodder/blob/master/wireframes/00.%20Face%20Fodde%20Site%20Map.png "Face Fodder Site Map")

-The flow of navigation follows a very similar flow to a culinery recipe cookbook, where you would have detailed information about individual ingredients and then the recipes themselves.
+The flow of navigation follows a very similar flow to a culinary recipe cookbook, where you would have detailed information about individual ingredients and then the recipes themselves.

-This recogniable flow of navigation will hopefully prove intuitive to the user.
+This recognisable flow of navigation will hopefully prove intuitive to the user.

 ### Wireframes